-No-go zones have been mapped in Figure 4-1 to Figure 4-5.
+No-go zones have been mapped in Figure 4-1.
 Clearing boundaries will be inspected by a suitably qualified ecologist.
 Different coloured flagging will be used onsite to identify clearing boundaries, as well as no-go zones.
 The following flagging protocol is recommended to be implemented: